Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 RAM interaction with the memory controller

 In modern computers, the memory controller is integrated into the CPU.
 If the CPU needs any data, it sends a request to the memory controller with the address of the data.
 Now, it is the responsibility of the memory controller to access the right data from the given memory bank, column, and row.
-If it was a read request, the controller would send the data back to the CPU.
+If it were a read request, the controller would send the data back to the CPU.
 For the write operation, the data is written the given addresses.
-Not only reading and writing the data, because DRAM needs to be refreshed, the refreshing mechanism is handled by the memory controller.
+Not only reading and writing the data, but DRAM also needs to be refreshed; the memory controller handles the refreshing mechanism.

-Latency management is another major job for the memory controller.
-It handles timings like CAS latency and RAS latency to make sure the memory is responding quickly.
+Latency management is another primary job for the memory controller.
+It handles timing metrics such as CAS and RAS latencies to ensure the memory responds quickly.

-Now, the most important thing for our topic.
 The memory controller also does clock synchronization.
 It ensures that the RAM is always in sync with the CPU’s clock.
-The clock can’t be matched because of the CPU’s very high speed but the synchronization is important to eliminate the chances of errors and delays.
-This is the real reason, why the memory controller sets any two modules of different frequencies to the common (lowest) RAM frequency.
+The clock can’t be matched due to the CPU’s very high speed, but synchronization is important to eliminate the risk of errors and delays.
+This is the real reason why the memory controller sets any two modules of different frequencies to the common (lowest) RAM frequency.

 Reasons you should never combine RAM modules with different frequencies